Experiences from Creating a Benchmark for Sentiment Classification for Varieties of English

 \section{Introduction}

 Benchmark-based evaluation of (large) language models is the prevalent norm in natural language processing (NLP) today~\cite{devlin-etal-2019-bert,achiam2023gpt,dubey2024llama}.
-However, these benchmarks do not adequately capture language variety evidenced through national/regional varieties, dialects, sociolects or creoles\footnote{For the sake of brevity, we use the umbrella term `dialect' when referring to three national varieties.}.~\cite{jurgens2017incorporating,joshi2024naturallanguageprocessingdialects} While several dialectal benchmarks exist for languages other than English~\cite{mdhaffar2017sentiment,al2018sentiment,oussous2020asa, faisal2024dialectbench}, Multi-VALUE is a library that applies syntactic perturbations to American English datasets to transform them into other varieties~\cite{ziems2023multi}, primarily cater to using American English test sets to evaluate for language varieties and do not fully capture the complex interplay of vocabulary, syntax, and cultural knowledge unique to different English-speaking communities.
+However, these benchmarks do not adequately capture language variety evidenced through national/regional varieties, dialects, sociolects, or creoles\footnote{For the sake of brevity, we use the umbrella term `variety' when referring to three national varieties.}~\cite{jurgens2017incorporating,joshi2024naturallanguageprocessingdialects}.
+While several dialectal benchmarks exist for languages other than English~\cite{mdhaffar2017sentiment,al2018sentiment,oussous2020asa, faisal2024dialectbench}, limited work addresses the nuances of varieties of English.
+Existing approaches, such as Multi-VALUE~\cite{ziems2023multi}, primarily cater to using American English test sets to evaluate for language varieties and do not fully capture the complex interplay of vocabulary, syntax, and cultural knowledge unique to different English-speaking communities.
 Despite the superlative performance reported by language models on Standard American English datasets, there is a significant gap in evaluating how well these models perform across different varieties of English, such as Australian (en-AU), Indian (en-IN), and British (en-UK) English.
 Recognising this gap, this work is part of a broader effort to develop benchmarks that reflect these varieties more comprehensively.
 Rather than presenting a completed benchmark, we share our experiences and insights gained from designing a sentiment classification benchmark tailored to these linguistic variations.
-Specifically, we address the question: \begin{quote} \textit{``What data sampling strategies can be employed to create a benchmark for sentiment classification for different varieties of English.
+Specifically, we address the question: \begin{quote} \textit{``What data sampling strategies can be employed to create a benchmark for sentiment classification for different varieties of English?''} \end{quote}

-Therefore, we are building a first-of-its-kind benchmark for sentiment classification of Australian English, Indian English and British English.
-Towards creating a sufficiently challenging benchmark, this paper addresses the question:

-\textit{``What data sampling strategies can be utilised to create an evaluation benchmark for dialectal sentiment classification?''}.

-In particular, our paper examines how data sampling based on length and sentiment proportion may influence the observed performance for boolean sentiment classification of dialectal English.
-Our evaluation is on Google Places Reviews posted in Australia, India and UK, representing the national varieties of English.
-Via its multi-dialect evaluation, this paper joins the recent NLP research that calls for dialectal awareness in NLP modeling and evaluation~\cite{blaschke-etal-2024-dialect, holt-etal-2024-perceptions}.
+To explore this, we collected self-supervised Google Places reviews and employed various sampling strategies.
+Our initial findings highlight the significant impact of these sampling techniques on model performance, revealing nuanced variations influenced by sample characteristics and language variety.
+By evaluating three BERT-based models fine-tuned on this data, we uncover key insights that can inform the design of future benchmarks.